The Jersey City Cannabis Control Board (CCB) approved five adult-use cannabis dispensaries during their November meeting including Lifted Vision.

 “It’s kind of unfair for a minority-owned business for us to say, hey, there’s too many,” Kaplowitz said.

-It passed 3-0, with Bunney abstaining.
+The Jersey City Cannabis Board passed it 3-0, with Bunney abstaining.

 Lady L Cannabis Approved by Cannabis Control Board